Mo - Do: 9 - 16 Uhr

 - Development of media-specific forms of communication and drafting the corresponding texts, e.g. reports, leading articles, literature, theatre, film and TV criticism.

-Siegen's Master's degree program in Literature Science qualifies for higher-ranking tasks in professions where high literature, culture and media-scientific competences are required: for example in the media (newspapers, radio, TV), in publishing houses, publicity work and communication in cultural institutions (e.g. in cultural offices), in companies and in politics, in scientific facilities or in adult education.
+Siegen's Master's degree program in Advanced Literary Studies qualifies for higher-ranking tasks in professions where high literature, culture and media-scientific competences are required: for example, in the media (newspapers, radio, TV), in publishing houses, publicity work and communication in cultural institutions (e.g. in cultural offices), in companies and in politics, in scientific facilities or in adult education.

-In the major-minor combination Advanced Literary Studies can be combined with the following minor subjects:
+In the major-minor combination Advanced Literary Studies: Literature, Culture and Media can be combined with the following minor subjects::

 - Language and Linguistics: German, English and Romance Languages